 PNCA’s Residence Life program provides a supportive and vibrant environment that facilitates creativity and collaboration.
 We educate students through in-house social and academic activities as well as events that connect students to the life, culture, and arts of Portland.

 The Residence Life program includes live-in Resident Advisors (RAs) who provide ongoing programming, resource guidance, and support for community living.
 RAs are current PNCA students trained to cultivate a safe and healthy community for our residents.

 Architect’s rendering of ArtHouse.
 Courtesy Lever Architecture / LRS Architects.

 PNCA proudly houses all new freshmen and transfer students in ArtHouse.
 With a dedicated number of spaces for graduate students and continuing PNCA students, ArtHouse is a robust community of artists and scholars.
-Admitted Spring 2014 students are welcome to apply for ArtHouse and will be accepted on a space available basis.

 The student apartments are light-filled spaces that face the park and the city, with hallways that serve as gallery spaces for student art.
 Apartments are furnished and feature modern kitchen appliances and washer/dryers.
 The Portland Streetcar, rail lines, and bus routes are within blocks of ArtHouse, as are a variety of entertainment and dining options.